 The LightSwitch™ Hypoxia (HIF-1α) Pathway Collection is a comprehensive set of sequence-verified, transfection-ready, promoter reporter constructs that can be used to accurately quantify transcriptional activation and repression in response to induction of the hypoxia pathway.
 These constructs are a subset of the 18,000-member LightSwitch Promoter Reporter GoClone® Collection that were selected based on sequence motif analysis, published information and in-house analysis of each promoter's activity* using our LightSwitch Luciferase Assay.

 The Hypoxia (HIF-1α) Biomarker Set contains 8 of the highest responding promoters under our chosen test conditions, as well as the promoters of 2 housekeeping genes (Figure 1).
 The Hypoxia (HIF-1α) Profiling Plate contains 88 promoter reporter constructs that showed significant activation or repression in response to induction (See the Hypoxia (HIF-1α) Profiling Plate tab below for data and a list of constructs).
-The LDHA promoter construct, which is a member of both the Biomarker Set and the Profiling Plate, is also available as a Pathway Reporter Stable Cell Line to facilitate high-throughput screening.

 Figure 1: Induction ratios for each member of the Hypoxia (HIF-1α) Biomarker Set.